rafaelsetragni/awesome_notifications/README.md

 - Asset: images access through Flutter asset method. **Example**: asset://path/to/image-asset.png
 - Network: images access through internet connection. **Example**: http(s)://url.com/to/image-asset.png
 - File: images access through files stored on device. **Example**: file://path/to/image-asset.png
 - Resource: images access through drawable native resources.
-On Android, those files are stored inside [project]/android/app/src/main/res folder. **Example**: resource://url.com/to/image-asset.png
+On Android, those files are stored inside [project]/android/app/src/main/drawabe folder. **Example**: resource://drawable/res_image-asset.png

-OBS: Unfortunately, icons can be only resource media types.
+OBS: Unfortunately, icons and sounds can be only resource media types.
+OBS 2: To protect your native resources on Android against minification, please include the prefix "res_" in your resource file names.
+The use of the tag `shrinkResources false` inside build.gradle or the command `flutter build apk --no-shrink` is not recommended.
+To know more about it, please visit [Shrink, obfuscate, and optimize your app](https://developer.android.com/studio/build/shrink-code)

 <br>